Remove Negative Items from Your Credit Report: Collections, Payments

 Therefore, build a good payment history to earn a better credit score.
 If you have patience and show some endurance, your plan will work.
-Patience is essential to fix your bad credit this year.
+Patience is essential when attempting to fix your credit this year.

 Apply to Become an Authorized User

 You can choose to improve your credit score by adding yourself to an existing user’s credit card who has a good score.

 While your credit history timeline accounts for 15% of your FICO score, getting a parent or partner will reduce your total average length.

 Ensure that your account is in good standing, as you will inherit points from their payment history.
 If they are irregular paymasters or stop making payments altogether, all this will show up on your credit report.

 Try to access the line of credit cautiously as your friend or relative’s card use can affect yours and vice versa.
 Together you both will be responsible for the balance of the cards.

 In case you make purchases and don’t pay, the card owner has to pay on your behalf.
 So, try and steer clear altogether from such financial inefficiencies.

 Wherever required, you could seek professional help to have negative entries removed from your credit report.
 Certified professionals could handle your situation like a pro, give you the right advice, and help you get negative items removed a lot faster.
 Not a bad deal!